 - Bamboo Sushi Club – Fresh and delicious; non-sushi selections also.
 Excellent mojitos!

 - Pangas.
 Great atmosphere, wonderful food, can get $$.
+On the estuary and stunning ambiance.
+Delicious.

 - Langosta Beach Club, also has Friday night live entertainment.
 Great atmosphere, wonderful food, can get $$.